 Multitask while you exercise

 Physical activity is very important for us because it improves our cardiovascular health, lowers our cortisol levels (which means less stress), and generally makes us look and feel good in our own skin.
 Depending on how old you are, it can also increase your chance of natural conception, so if you’ve been planning to start a family, there are great benefits to hitting the gym or doing home workouts.
-If you have trouble finding the time and motivating yourself to stick to a routine, try multitasking by pairing your workout with some of your favorite activities.
+If you have trouble finding the time and motivating yourself to stick to a routine, try multitasking by pairing your workout with some of your favourite activities.

 For example, listening to audio books while you take a long walk is a great idea because it allows you to finally catch up on your reading.
 You can also watch Netflix while you’re on a treadmill, you can listen to a podcast, or you can blast your favourite playlist as you do cardio at home.
 Use technology to help you make workouts fun, and you’ll come to cherish them.